OMerkel/pebble-samples/pebble_decelerate_northern_hemisphere/c/README.md

 Mind that observer will have a preferred viewing direction:
 _The Moon's view on the sky might vary from upright vertical orientation being rotated by an amount depending on latitude and the current position of the sun.
-Restricted to observer's location and latitude it shows itself close to upside down between both hemispheres in direct comparison.
+Regarding the observer's location/latitude it shows itself close to upside down between both hemispheres in direct comparison.
 The inclination of the Moon's orbital plane towards the plane of the Earth's equator has an angle of approximately 5 degrees.
 For